What are the advantages of credit unions?

 Credit unions are active in their communities

 Again, credit unions are member-oriented.
 Members come first, which means members’ communities also come first.
-For example, the Alliant Credit Union Foundation sponsors educational programs to teach financial literacy.
+For example, the Alliant Credit Union Foundation is a not-for-profit charitable foundation with a vision to provide reliable broadband, digital literacy resources and technology equipment for underserved communities, including rural, digitally-challenged and under-resourced populations.
 The Foundation also invests in local community organizations and provides grants to a variety of charities.

 Misconceptions about credit unions